Cloudneeti/Cloudneeti_SaaS_Docs/docs/userGuide/userGuideUINavigation.md

 1. The menu item **Dashboard** brings the user to the Compliance, Security, Risk and Assets dashboards.

-2. The menu item **Cloud Security & Risk Posture** provides access to a view of the complete list of cloud security best practices within the Cloudneeti application.
+2. The menu item **Cloud Security Best Practices** provides access to a view of the complete list of cloud security best practices within the Cloudneeti application.